ziptt/terrier/README.md

 Terrier editor
 --------------
-Secure text editor with encryption
+Secure text editor with encryption for Linux.
+Forked from [l3afpad](https://github.com/stevenhoneyman/l3afpad) and added encryption

 ### How to use
-Download qq from "Releases", unzip, run qq
+Download latest terrier.zip from "Releases", unzip, run terrier

 ### Build from source
 Terrier requires: